Police seeking public’s help identifying pair that robbed downtown Honolulu bar

 CrimeStoppers and the Honolulu Police Department are seeking the public’s help identifying a male and female suspect wanted for robbing a cocktail bar downtown.

-Police said at bout 6:26 p.m. on Sunday, Jan.
-20, an unknown female walked into Club Little Saigon and exited shortly after, followed about two minutes later by an unknown male holding a black handgun.
+Police said at about 6:26 p.m.
+Sunday an unknown female walked into Club Little Saigon and exited shortly after, followed about two minutes later by an unknown male holding a black handgun.
 The man demanded money from the victim, and both suspects fled westbound on Nimitz Highway in a silver 2003 Nissan Pathfinder.

 The woman is described as Polynesian, in her 30s, with a heavy build and numerous body tattoos.
-The man is described as Samoan, in his 20s to 30s, six feet, two inches tall, and weighing about 220 pounds.
+The man is described as Samoan, in his 20s to 30s, 6 feet, 2 inches tall, and weighing about 220 pounds.
 He has dark eyes, black hair, scruffy facial hair and was wearing a gray hoodie with dark, gray sweat shorts.